The quality of Cochrane systematic reviews of acupuncture: an overview

 First Author Z. Ji

-Journal BMC COMPLEMENTARY MEDICINE AND THERAPIES
+Journal BMC COMPLEMENTARY MEDICINE & THERAPIES

 Year Of Publishing 2020